adityathakur96/NexGen/README.md

 Sales forecasting is essential for inventory planning, loss reduction, and improved service levels.
 NexGen provides:

-- Ingest transactional and inventory data from SQL Server (via JDBC).
+- Ingest transactional and inventory data from Amazon S3 bucket.
 - Clean, transform, and feature‑engineer data using PySpark in Databricks notebooks.
 - Forecast sales and inventory with an XGBoost pipeline (training + inference).
 - Convert forecasts into replenishment suggestions using inventory logic.